farsonic/psm_agent/README.md

 ## 💬 Questions?

-Open an issue or contact the maintainers in PSM Slack channel.
+Open an issue

+Not currently tested for production use

+Feedback appreciated